-To report any incidences of suspected fraud, bribery and corruption and money laundering, please click on the link below or access the fraud reporting form via the staff microsite.
+Officers of the council can report any incidences of suspected fraud, bribery and corruption and money laundering, via the link below or access the fraud reporting form via the staff microsite.

-Online Fraud Referral Form
+Internal Fraud Referral Form

 If you prefer, you may email any information to: victoria.banerji@brentwood.gov.uk.
 Please find further details of how to contact Victoria within section 13.3 'Key Contacts'.